NVIDIA/aistore/docs/bucket.md

 ...
 ```

-## Cloud Bucket
+## Remote Bucket

-Cloud buckets are existing buckets in the 3rd party Cloud storage when AIS is deployed as [fast tier](/docs/overview.md#fast-tier).
+Remote buckets are buckets that use 3rd party storage (AWS/GCP/Azure or HDFS) when AIS is deployed as [fast tier](/docs/overview.md#fast-tier).
+Any reference to "Cloud buckets" refer to remote buckets that use a public cloud bucket as their backend (i.e. AWS/GCP/Azure, but not HDFS).

-> By default, AIS does not keep track of the cloud buckets in its configuration map.
-However, if users modify the properties of the cloud bucket, AIS will then keep track.
+> By default, AIS does not keep track of the remote buckets in its configuration map.
+However, if users modify the properties of the remote bucket, AIS will then keep track.

 ### Public Cloud Buckets